Current release: 0.10.0

-#### Which package to install?
+## Which package should I install?

 composer install --no-dev